gr8linux/ajdttable/README.md

 ## Description ##

-'AJAX Table with Custom CRUD API' is a multipurpose wordpress plugin data table used for displaying custom data from the database.
+'AJAX Table with Custom CRUD API' generates Custom CRUD based REST API for the selected database table enabling user to perform Add/Edit/Delete operations.
+It also helps to display data from API beautifully using Short Code: [AJDT api='API-NAME'].

 ### Features: ###
-* Generates Custom REST API
+* Generates CRUD based Custom REST API
+* Displays API data using AJAX with shortcode format [AJDT api='API-NAME']
-* Integrates Bootsrap tables
+* Integrates Bootsrap table
 * Search records with AJAX
 * Filter visibility by data category.
-Different categories pages = different ( + global ) filters.
 * No reloading, only ajax

 ### How It Works: ###